Using Cloud Source Repositories

 Uploading source code

-Before uploading your source to Cloud Source Repositories, you need to create a Cloud project for it through the Google Cloud Platform Console.
+Before uploading your source to Cloud Source Repositories, you need to create a Cloud project for it through the Google Cloud Console.

 You also need to make sure you have a 'default' repository in your project.
 Go to Cloud Source Repositories, and look for a repository named 'default'.
 If you don't see one, create one by clicking Create Repository and naming the repository 'default'.